 Did You Know?
 An estimated 61% of internet users research products on the web.

 James has a very committed and skilled sales team that spends over 20 hours a week each working the phones talking to people who may be interested in their service.

 The sales team, however, are finding that they are having difficulty in speaking to people as they are finding them uninterested and unresponsive.
 Therefore, James furthered his research and learned that people no longer wish to be contacted and sold to in this way anymore.

 Did You Know?
 90% of cold calls end in failure, with only 5% even picking up the phone.

 James came to a quick conclusion that this was such a huge waste of time and resources.
 Inbound marketing is the way forward, because, as we’ve previously mentioned, you’re only dealing with people who are interested in the services his company has to offer and these leads are qualified.

 James was sure that his print advertising budget was still producing good results and despite his lack of statistics relating to ROI, he was certain it was working.

-Much to his distain however, after Googling ‘Is Print Advertising Still a Good Investment?’
+Much to his disdain however, after Googling ‘Is Print Advertising Still a Good Investment?’
 He was greeted by results such as:

-James surmised that if being aren’t buying newspapers anymore, how can they be seeing his expensive ads.
+James surmised that if people aren’t buying newspapers anymore, how can they be seeing his expensive ads?

 ‘Surely, it be better to spend our marketing budget on drawing our target market to us rather than pushing a message to people who aren’t interested?’